The Milieu of Mumbai

 One doesn’t just walk the streets of Mumbai….we find ourselves weaving through the masses, bumping shoulders with locals, besieged with vendors calling, “just take a look”, are dazzled with street-shop colour, enticed by whirling wheels to sample juice from ubiquitous sugar cane grinders; the scorching air wafts with tantalizing food scents and incense, then sudden whiffs of garbage – swirling stimuli bombards our senses.

-And then we have reason to cross a street…one can stand at the curb forever not daring to step out…or like we quickly learn to do, shimmy up next to locals and do as they do…dash, twist, stop, dash, turn, stop, and dart – between a few dozen vehicles and motorcycles who consider lanes meaningless – the incessant horn blowing are alerts for vehicles squeezing past each other.
+And then we have reason to cross the street…one can stand at the curb forever not daring to step out…or like we quickly learn to do, shimmy up next to locals and do as they do…dash, twist, stop, dash, turn, stop, and dart – between a few dozen vehicles and motorcycles who consider lanes meaningless – the incessant horn blowing are alerts for vehicles squeezing past each other.
 In the mix are bicycles, oxen hitched to wagons, hand-pulled delivery carts, and the odd cow.
 Upon reaching the other side, we inevitably look at each other and in unison utter, “Whew!” – considering it an accomplishment in this chaotic movement of traffic and people that incredulously has a symbiotic flow.

 It’s good to be back!
 There’s nothing quite like it!